Leonardo-Boss/suckless-site/libs.suckless.org/libzahl.md

 Support
 -------
-If you cannot find what you need in the man pages, the reference sheet, or the reference manual, the best why to get support is to contact
+If you cannot find what you need in the man pages, the reference sheet, or the reference manual, the best way to get support is to contact
 [the author](http://suckless.org/people/maandree) via
 e-mail.